MaxEntroy/notes/computer-science/programming/template-meta-programming/basic.md

 There can be **more than one definition** in a program of each of the following: class type, enumeration type, **inline function**, **inline variable(since C++17),** templated entity (template or member of template, but not full template specialization).

 The reason why someone believes that it does make sense to use ```inline``` with template is that it doesn't violate ODR.
-Because it's an inline template which means there can be more that one definition.
+Because it's an inline template which means there can be more than one definition.

-But, the real code shows that it doesn't matter.
+But explicit declaration with ```inline``` doesn't mean the template will be inlining.
+No ```inline``` declaration doesn't mean the template will not be inlining too.

+That ```inline``` template can violate ODR is true, but ```inline``` declaration has nothing to do with it.

+Write inline if you mean it and just be consistent.
+That's all.